Lexington Police arrest third man connected to Rowan robbery, beating - Salisbury Post

 SALISBURY — Lexington Police on Monday night arrested a man wanted in connection with the robbery and beating of a 93-year-old Rowan County man and similar incidents across the region.

-In a a news release, police said Down Nicholas Still, a 31-year-old from High Point, turned himself in at the police department.
+In a news release, police said Dwon Nicholas Still, a 31-year-old from High Point, turned himself in at the police department.

 Lexington Police charged Still in connection with an incident there on Jan.
 11. Still faces charges of first-degree burglary, robbery with a dangerous weapon, first- and second-degree kidnapping, conspiracy to commit armed robbery, assault with a deadly weapon with intent to kill, felony larceny and felony probation violation.